![]() |

 This method call has the following side-effects:

-sets $r->args
+sets $r->args to

-if such exists in the passed $uri
+the rest after '?' if such exists in the passed $uri, otherwise

-sets it to undef
+sets it to undef.

 sets